Skip to main content

 Colloid Osmotic Pressure

-Colloid osmotic pressure refers to the pressure exerted by proteins, primarily albumin, in the blood plasma.
-This pressure opposes filtration by drawing water back into the capillaries from the Bowman’s capsule, thus counteracting the effects of glomerular hydrostatic pressure.
-It plays a vital role in maintaining fluid balance and ensuring that not all fluid is filtered out of the bloodstream.
+Colloid osmotic pressure is the pressure exerted by proteins, primarily albumin, in the blood plasma that draws water back into the circulatory system.
+This pressure opposes filtration by counteracting the effects of hydrostatic pressure, thus preventing excessive loss of fluid from the blood vessels into the renal tubules.
+It is a key factor in maintaining fluid balance in the body.

 Recommended video: